S-Espinet/pig-dice/README.md

 -----------------------------------------------------------------------------------------------------------------

-Describe: Roll()
+Describe: roll()

-Test1: "It should display a random number between 1 and 6."
+Test1: "It should return a random number between 1 and 6."
+Code: roll(6);
+Expected Output: 1, 2, 3, 4, 5, or 6.

+Test2: "It should return a number between 1 and 6 when stored inside an object."
-Code: roll(6) + 1
+Code: roll(6);
-Expected Output: 1, 2, 3, 4, 6, or 6.
+Expected Output: 1, 2, 3, 4, 5, or 6.